ibrahimsh/final-project-software-programming/README.md

 college : Azrieli Jerusalem engineering collage
 *************************************************************************************************************************
-This Application get books meta-data as input  and builds RDF File
+The Tool use books meta-data as input  and builds ontology in formate RDF file and OWL file
 *************************************************************************************************************************
 classes and models:
 ************************************************************************************************************************